arueckauer/harvest-api/README.md

 ## Acknowledgements

-This package is heavily inspired by [bestit/harvest-api](https://github.com/bestit/harvest-api), which at the time of development supported Harvest API V1 but not V2.
+This package is heavily inspired by [bestit/harvest-api](https://github.com/bestit/harvest-api), which at the time of development supported Harvest API V1.

 ## Todo